How to estimate efforts in software engineering? — Product Development

 1. Creating a Work Breakdown Structure (WBS)

-The PMI Project Body of Knowledge® describes the WBS as a structure that breaks down the project work into smaller, hierarchical components that need to be completed by the project team to achieve the project goals and deliver the expected outcomes.
-This document is similar to a backlog in Agile methodologies, as it breaks the project down into measurable and manageable deliverables.
-The WBS emphasizes the deliverables and their visual representation, while the backlog is centered around user stories and features.
-The backlog is considered an Agile WBS and, like the WBS, is a living document that is continually updated throughout the development process.
+According to the PMI Project Body of Knowledge®, the WBS is a hierarchical structure that decomposes project work into smaller, manageable components that the project team must complete to meet project objectives and deliver expected outcomes.
+This document is akin to a backlog in Agile methodologies, as it organizes the project into measurable deliverables.
+While the WBS focuses on visualizing deliverables, the backlog centers on user stories and features.
+The backlog can be viewed as an Agile WBS, serving as a living document that is regularly updated throughout the development process.

 2. Metrics Used for Effort Estimation in software engineering

-Once a WBS has been established, engineers can provide a more detailed estimation of the required efforts to develop a software product.
-However, measuring these efforts remains a challenge.
-Some teams use relative terms, like story points, function points, or T-shirt sizes, while others prefer more concrete units, such as man-hours, days, weeks, or months.
+Once a work breakdown structure (WBS) is in place, engineers can provide more precise estimates of the effort needed to develop a software product.
+However, quantifying these efforts can be challenging.
+Some teams use relative measurements like story points, function points, or T-shirt sizes, while others opt for more concrete units such as man-hours, days, weeks, or months.

-Despite these options, customers who prioritize business-oriented aspects may find these numbers meaningless.
-When negotiating with potential contractors or discussing the project with in-house engineering teams, they typically want to know when the product will be finished and how much it will cost.
-Therefore, effort estimations are usually translated into hours, days, weeks, or months, and costs are calculated accordingly.
+Despite these various methods, customers focused on business outcomes may find these metrics unhelpful.
+When negotiating with potential contractors or discussing projects with in-house engineering teams, their primary concerns often revolve around project completion timelines and costs.
+Consequently, effort estimations are typically converted into hours, days, weeks, or months, with costs calculated based on these timeframes.

 3. Software effort Estimation Techniques